21 Funny Deer Pictures You Need to See

 A Spotted Calf

 “My husband and I own a white-tailed deer ranch.
 Summertime is when the baby fawns are born.
 My kids also have two red brahman heifers, which they show at livestock shows.
 We had a baby buck fawn that was the runt of quadruplets, and we took him in our home.
 Since he was so tiny we carried him everywhere.
 The kids were cleaning the heifers’ stalls when I put him in the pen with them to see how they would react together,” says Rachelle Humble.
+If you love these cute critters, check out even more funny animal pictures.

 Go Your Own Way